alexandercerutti/passkit-generator/README.md

 import { PKPass } from "passkit-generator";

 try {
-	/** Each can be either a string or a Buffer.
+	/** Each, but last, can be either a string or a Buffer.
 See API Documentation for more */ const { wwdr, signerCert, signerKey, signerKeyPassphrase } = getCertificatesContentsSomehow();

 	const pass = await PKPass.from({